-- Aboriginal or Torres Strait Islander people: if you are of Aboriginal or Torres Strait Islander descent, please refer to the Indigenous Tertiary Enabling Course or the Indigenous Pre-Medicine and Health Sciences Enabling Course or the Indigenous Pre-Science and Engineering Enabling Course.
+- Aboriginal or Torres Strait Islander people: if you are of Aboriginal or Torres Strait Islander descent, please refer to the Indigenous Tertiary Enabling Course, Indigenous Pre-Medicine and Health Sciences Enabling Course or the Indigenous Pre-Science and Engineering Enabling Course.

 - English language proficiency: if you haven’t met Curtin’s English language proficiency but meet the other admission criteria, please refer to the English Language Enabling course.

 Based on the main Perth campus, Curtin College provides qualifications ranging from pre-university to diploma programs.
 These qualifications guarantee a place in the second year of the related bachelor degree, subject to meeting progression rules and admission criteria.

 Transition into university by studying the units of the Higher Education Diploma of Commerce at North Metropolitan TAFE.
 You’ll then be able to confidently enter into the second year of our Bachelor of Commerce armed with the required academic skills.